 In yellow is the resistor which should be replaced if using a +/-15V power supply.

 The board's dimensions are 93mm x 47mm.
 The mounting holes are 2".
 The pots are spaced 1" apart.

-Below is a photo of the wiring of the module.
+On the next page is a photo of the wiring of the module.